Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,704 with an increase of 26.
+Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,704 with no data Thursday.

 Fourth-place Hillsborough County increased by 10 to 1,056, Pinellas rose by 6 to 1,013 in fifth place, Polk by 4 to 764 in sixth, Orange stayed at 726 in seventh, Duval reaine d at 711 in eighth and Lee by 1 to 6456 in ninth.